-Let's face it, if your business isn't utlising social media, it's probably missing out on a stack of brand awareness, engagement and revenue.
 The challenge with implementing a successful social media campaign is that there are so many channels and so little time.
-But don’t worry, DigitUX has 3 quick tips that will help you on your way to that successful social media campaign.1.
+But don’t worry, DigitUX has 3 quick tips that will help you on your way to creating and maintaining a successful social media campaign.